brucou/slim/README.md

 # Size of file generated
 There are plenty of graph examples in the [test directory](https://github.com/brucou/slim/tree/master/tests/graphs).

-The size of the compiled file is mostly proportional to the sum of the number of control states and the number of transitions of the graph.
-The proportional coefficient seems to be fairly low and the compression factor increases with the size of the machine.
+The size of the compiled file follows the shape `a + b x Number of transitions`, i.e. is mostly proportional to the number of transitions of the graph.
+The proportional coefficient `b` seems to be fairly low and the compression factor increases with the size of the machine.
 In short, you need to write a really large graph to get to 5Kb just for the machine.

 We give two data points.
 Minification is performed online with the [javascript-minifier](https://javascript-minifier.com/) tool.
 The simple counter machine, which is about the smallest non-trivial machine that can be drawn: